ganxiyun/TemplatesZone/RevisionHistory/README.md

 Tags: Revision, History

-Revision history is usually seen in formal documents which requires document review and approval.
+Revision history is usually seen in formal documents which require document review and approval.

+The latest version of a document is usually in the title page, right before the approval page where we write the revision history information.

 This template refers [Standford Templates] and [Weather and Environmental Services - QMS Manual].